JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 Thats the business model of google, facebook and pretty much all social media platform out there.

+> They get your attention, then sell it *apparently, with transparency in mind* https://adstransparency.google.com/

 {{< details title="Where to put the ads? 📌" closed="true" >}}